The Orbit-Sum Method for Higher Order Equations: Orbits, Orbit Equations, and the Orbit-Sum

-The elements of an orbit can be represented by their minimal polynomials.
-A (semi-) algorithm that determines them was presented in~\cite[Section 3.2]{large}.
-It takes as input a Laurent polynomial and outputs, if the orbit is finite, the minimal polynomials of its elements.
-If the orbit is finite, then the splitting field of the minimal polynomials (of the components) of its elements is a finite field extension of $\mathbb{Q}(x,y)$.
-Using a constructive version of the primitive element theorem, we can do computations in this field. \begin{Theorem} (Primitive Element Theorem) Let $K$ be a field of characteristic $0$, and let $L/K$ be a finite field extension.
+The elements of an orbit are pairs of algebraic functions which can be represented by their minimal polynomials.
+A (semi-)algorithm that determines them was presented in~\cite[Sec 3.2]{large}.
+It takes as input a Laurent polynomial and outputs, if the orbit is finite, the (pairs of) minimal polynomials of (the coordinates of) its elements.
+If the orbit is finite, then the splitting field of these minimal polynomials is a finite field extension of $\mathbb{C}(x,y)$.
+Using a constructive version of the primitive element theorem, we can perform computations in this field. \begin{Theorem} (Primitive Element Theorem) Let $K$ be a field of characteristic $0$, and let $L/K$ be a finite field extension.
 Then there is an $\alpha \in L$ such that $L=K(\alpha)$.
 If $m(X)\in K[X]$ is the minimal polynomial of $\alpha$, then

 \end{Theorem}